Director: David Robert Mitchell

 So Paul’s increasingly frustrated state becomes rather amusing as he plays witness to the parade of strangers she keeps sleeping with to buy herself some time.
 Having sex with everybody but him so as not endanger his life, becomes her way of showing him how much she cares.
 Intending to use these sexual contacts like industrial strength condoms, rather than serving as a protective bulwark against the creeping death, all the boys she sleeps with end up proving worse than useless however, folding in a domino pattern in a direction that leads right back to her.

-It Follows, probably thankfully, never address the questions that keep popping into viewers’ minds, such as whether contagion is only communicable vaginally, or even if one uses protection.
+It Follows, probably thankfully, never addresses the questions that keep popping into viewers’ minds, such as whether contagion is only communicable vaginally, or even if one uses protection.
 Seemingly invoked from the elemental ether, no backstory is offered as to what this wraith is, where it came from or why it wants to kill.
 So despite its links to incubus and succubus tradition, the only read we can get is that it’s the physical manifestation of communicable diseases still quite capable of killing in our post-AIDS era.

 Being touched by It seems similar to being hit by a live wire as suggested by the attempt to electrocute it at the end, but we get no clear understanding of It’s modus operandi.
 The victim at the beginning appeared to have been ripped to pieces, while the neighbor boy Greg (Daniel Zovatto) just seems to have had the life essence sucked out of him.
 Unmotivated, random horror can seem the most terrifying kind because it’s the sort one encounters most often in daily life, but the downside is that too many of the scares here make no sense.
 Despite the title, things don’t generally follow logically, the way they should.
 We can’t understand why the shapeshifting demon takes the various forms it does for instance.
 If it’s a mental projection only Jay can see, like a tulpa or the rakshasa of East Indian mysticism, plucking images out of the victims’ minds, it makes sense that this girl who’s the object of so many unsolicited male gazes should imagine the little boys who peep on her while she’s swimming scurrying through the opening kicked in her door by the giant man (Mike Lanier) when he can’t get at her himself, amounting to symbolic intercourse.
 But then, if this being can kick down doors and break windows in the first place, gaining access whenever need be, why is It observed standing motionless on the roof in the guise of a naked old man (Don Hails) as the teens flee at the end, as if garlic and wolf’s bane had been keeping it out of the house all that time?